daboross/plugin-statistics/README.md

 plugin-statistics
 =================

+The service this uses has since been shut down, and this library is no longer maintained.
+The following README.md is kept for posterity.

-A small still-in-testing plugin statistics library.
-Reports to https://dabo.guru.
+A small plugin statistics library for reporting to https://dabo.guru.

 Data is reported to https://dabo.guru, and is reported once every hour, starting one hour from server startup (servers running for under one hour will not have any data reported).